-The core values of USM reflect its role as a leading public system of higher education.
-Briefly summarized, USM's core values are--
+The core values of the USM reflect its role as a leading public system of higher education.
+Briefly summarized, these core values are:

-- the intellectual development of its students, including the principles, values, and balanced perspective inherent in a well-rounded, liberal education; - the advancement of knowledge and the use of that knowledge for the benefit of Maryland's citizens; - the development of engaged citizens and leaders who have the knowledge, skills and integrity to effectively transform the lives of people and organizations; - the professional development of USM faculty and staff; - diversity and the creation of an environment that both celebrates and is enriched by the multiple perspectives, cultures, and traditions reflected in humankind; and - a respect for-and promotion of-the ideals that are the hallmark of higher education: scholarship, learning, shared governance, freedom of expression, tolerance, and service to others.
+- the intellectual development of its students, including the principles, values, and balanced perspective inherent in a well-rounded, liberal education. - the advancement of knowledge and the use of that knowledge for the benefit of Maryland's citizens. - the development of engaged citizens and leaders who have the knowledge, skills, and integrity to effectively transform the lives of people and organizations. - the professional development of USM faculty and staff. - diversity and the creation of an environment that both celebrates and is enriched by the multiple perspectives, cultures, and traditions reflected in humankind. - a respect for-and promotion of-the ideals that are the hallmark of higher education: scholarship, learning, shared governance, freedom of expression, tolerance, and service to others.

-(See Appendix 1 for a full statement of USM's Core Values)
+(See Appendix for a full statement of the USM's core values)